kubecost/poc-common-configurations/alertmanager/README.md

 ## Usage

-To begin testing the alerting rules, add the configurations shown in this directory's `values.yaml`.

-In FedETL environments, ensure that these configs are applied to every cluster that Kubecost is monitoring.
-In Thanos environments, these configs only need to be applied on your primary cluster.
+To start testing these alerting rules, you can apply these additional configs to your Kubecost primary cluster.
+Eventually they will need to be applied to each cluster Kubecost is monitoring.

 ```bash
 helm upgrade -i kubecost cost-analyzer \